Cost Per Support Ticket Calculator

 Get Started

 Cost per ticket benchmarks vary significantly by industry and complexity.
-Simple inquiries typically range from $5-15 per ticket while technical support can exceed $50 per ticket.
-Self-service knowledge bases and chatbots can handle 30-50% of common questions, dramatically reducing per-ticket costs while improving response times.
+Simple inquiries typically cost substantially less per ticket while complex technical support can cost considerably more.
+Self-service knowledge bases and chatbots can handle a meaningful portion of common questions, often reducing per-ticket costs dramatically while improving response times.

-The overhead multiplier captures hidden costs beyond salary including benefits (20-30%), workspace and infrastructure (10-15%), and management overhead (5-10%).
-Most companies underestimate true support costs by 30-40% when they exclude these factors from their calculations.
+The overhead multiplier captures hidden costs beyond salary including benefits, workspace and infrastructure, and management overhead.
+Most companies substantially underestimate true support costs when they exclude these factors from their calculations, leading to chronic under-budgeting.

 Tips for Accurate Results

-• Track costs by channel - phone support costs significantly more than email or chat
+• Track help desk cost per contact by channel - phone costs more than email or chat

-• Benchmark against industry targets appropriate for your segment and support model
+• Benchmark your service desk cost per ticket against industry averages for your segment

 How to Use the Cost Per Support Ticket Calculator